axlCastill0/na-blogging-website/README.md

 Mobile-friendly and optimized for all different kind of devices.
 ### CRUD Operations:
 reate, read, update, and delete blog posts.
-### Rich Text Editor: U
+### Rich Text Editor:
-ser-friendly interface for writing and editing posts.
+User-friendly interface for writing and editing posts.
 ### Tagging & Categories:
 Organize posts with tags and categories, and allow users to search and sort.
 ### Commenting System: